trupples/adi-documentation/docs/contributing/forking_publishing.rst

 .. _git-lfs:

-Conquer git lfs
+Conquer git LFS
 ---------------

-Since git lfs is not that common in the wild, it may be tricky to get the hang of it.
+Since git LFS is not that common in the wild, it may be tricky to get the hang of it.

 First of all, the basics:
-lfs replaces binaries files with pointers, and stores the binaries outside the git repository, in an external server.
+Git LFS replaces binaries files with pointers, and stores the binaries outside the git repository, in an external server.

-When you do ``git clone/pull``, by default lfs will also download the binaries at the "smudge" step.
+When you do ``git clone/pull``, by default LFS will also download the binaries at the "smudge" step.
 But we **highly** recommend to change this behaviour to fetch the artifacts on demand by setting globally ``git lfs install --skip-smudge`` or temporally with